nasserkessas/casio-calculator-python-scripts/README.md

 Created by Nasser Kessas

 ## Contributing
-PRs and new scripts accepted, feel free to dive in!
+PRs and new scripts accepted, feel free to add some of your own!
 [Open an issue](https://github.com/nasserkessas/js-sidescroll-engine/issues/new) or submit PRs.

 This repository follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.